 You can find the specific instruction modes within the Class Details portion of the Class Information section.
 For more information on how to locate the instruction mode, review the HUB Student Center Training Guide.

-Students should check the fall schedule to see if there is an on-campus session available for the classes for which they have registered.
+Students should check the spring schedule to see if there is an on-campus session available for the classes for which they have registered.
 Students should contact their academic advisor with any questions about changing their schedule.
 Students should also be aware that there will be dining, technology, libraries, activities, and services available on campus throughout the semester and available to all students, regardless of whether or not they are enrolled in an on-campus course.

 Students should know that the health and safety of the campus community is the university’s main priority.
 Detailed health and safety guidelines have been established to allow everyone coming to campus the opportunity to feel safe.
-Students should check the fall schedule to see if there is a remote session available for the classes for which they have registered.
+Students should check the spring schedule to see if there is a remote session available for the classes for which they have registered.
 In the event a student needs to drop any courses, they should contact their academic advisor to ensure they are not jeopardizing their satisfactory progression toward degree.
 The university is unable to guarantee that all courses can be offered remotely.
 If a course isn’t available remotely, students should discuss course options with their academic advisor.